DEFRA/ffc-development-guide/guides/resource-provisioning/ci-pipeline.md

 - set `Pipeline Action Triggers -> Include Filter` to be `*`
 - set `Pipeline Action Triggers -> Additional Parameter -> Parameter Name` to be `repoName` and `Parameter Value` to be the name of the repository, for example, `ffc-demo-web`

+### Configure SonarCloud

+**Note** this step should be performed before running the build or you may end up with duplicate projects.

+- navigate to the Defra organisation within [SonarCloud](https://sonarcloud.io/organizations/defra/projects?sort=analysis_date)
+- select `Analyze new project`
+- select repository to analyse
+- select `Set Up`
+- select `Adminsitration -> Analysis Method` and disable `SonarCloud Automatic Analysis`
+- select `Administration -> Quality Profiles` and set all to `Sonar way`
+- select `Administration -> Quality Gate` and set to `Sonar way`
+- select `Administration -> Update key` and ensure key matches the name of the repository, removing the `DEFRA_` prefix, for example, `ffc-demo-web`

 ### Configure repository

 - add this [Jenkinsfile](../../resources/Jenkinsfile) to the repository removing either the Node.js or .NET Core line as appropriate.